Become A Part Of The Solution.

 I originally started out donating only blood and, that, only occasionally.
 My last donation was toward the end of 2008 and the tests following that extraction revealed antibodies from my recent bout with shingles.

-I have occasionally donated blood in the past few years and after my last extraction, toward the end of 2008, the blood bank discovered that I had recently endured a case of shingles.
-They called me right away, spoke very kindly to me and almost begged me to donate plasma.
+With that knowledge in hand the blood bank called me right away, spoke very kindly and almost begged me to donate plasma.
 They needed my shingles antibodies and giving plasma was the way to share them.

 Always one to help, I agreed.
 I started with a bit of apprehension but soon learned there was nothing to be afraid of.
 Since my first draw I have donated plasma several times and learned quite a bit about this very valuable substance and the many life saving or enhancing things it is used to do.